erikis/require-babel/README.md

 Plugin preconfigured for importing text files.
 Other plugins need to be configured to map the extension **.txt** to **text!**.
 The script can be copied and configured for other use cases, e.g. **csv.js** for **.csv** files.

 Note that it is best to avoid loading modules or files having the same name, only differing in file extension.
-Otherwise, there might be mixups in the build.
+Otherwise, there might be mix-ups in the build.

 ## Use